What Is A Summary Dissolution In California?

 Can You Date While Separated In California?

 But what about living arrangements?
-In California, if both people live together and maintain exclusive control of finances and child custody suits can still take place, even if you are separated.
-But if one person lives with someone else or is separated but does not have exclusive control of finances and child custody proceedings, then the courts may deem that as an impairment to cooperation and deem your separation as a marriage or common law relationship for purposes of child custody law.
+In California, if both people live together and maintain exclusive control of finances, child custody suits can still take place, even if you are separated.
+But suppose one person lives with someone else or is split but does not have exclusive control of finances and child custody proceedings.
+In that case, the courts may deem that as an impairment to cooperation and deem your separation as a marriage or common law relationship for purposes of child custody law.

 Yes, you can date while separated in California.
 However, there are some important things to keep in mind.
 First, make sure you and your partner understand the terms of your separation agreement.
 Each state has differing laws regarding separation and divorce, so be sure to read your agreement closely.

 Second, make sure that your dates are safe.
-Make sure that both of you know how to take care of yourselves and each other in a emergency situation.
+Make sure that both of you know how to take care of yourselves and each other in an emergency.
 If anything should happen during your dating relationship, make sure to get help as quickly as possible.

 Finally, be respectful of one another’s privacy.
-Do not contact or follow one another around constantly. give each other space and time to reflect on what happened between you and/or decide if continuing the relationship is something that is desired.
+Do not contact or follow one another constantly.
+Give each other space and time to reflect on what happened between you and/or decide if continuing the relationship is desired.

 Yes, you can date while separated in California.
 However, there are a few things to keep in mind.
 First, make sure that you and your partner have both resolved whatever issues led to the separation.
 Second, be aware that dating while separated may be tricky.
 You need to respect each other’s privacy while you’re both trying to rebuild your relationship.
 Finally, make sure that you and your date agree on where the relationship is going.
 If you’re not sure whether or not dating is right for you, talk to an attorney or a Relationship Counselor.